zabertech/js-swampyer/README.md

   });
   ```

 - By default, the delay between each successive reconnection attempt increases pseudo-exponentially starting from 1ms up to a maximum of 32000ms.
-If you want to have more control over the delay between each reconnection attempt then you can use something like the following.
-THe following example sets the delay between reconnection attempts to 1000ms and stops the reconnection process on the 4th attmept
+The following example sets the delay between reconnection attempts to 1000ms and stops the reconnection process on the 4th attmept

   ```ts
   import { Swampyer } from 'swampyer';